Can Russell Wilson and the Seahawks offense keep carrying the defense?

 RENTON — Sunday marks the Seahawks’ first game in Miami since Nov.
-25, 2012, a day that also stands as maybe the last time — if not the only time — people seriously questioned where things were headed for Seattle under Pete Carroll.
+25, 2012, a day that also stands as maybe the last time — if not the only time — people seriously questioned where things were headed for Seattle under coach Pete Carroll.

 A last-play 24-21 loss in a game the Seahawks were favored to win dropped Seattle to 6-5 on the season and further clouded the team’s playoff hopes.